 It is the student's responsibility to consult with his or her Major Professor, select courses, and register in a timely manner through SOAR.
 Failure to do so may result in late registration fees that are the student's responsibility.
 In general, students should enroll for summer and fall classes in early April.
 Students should enroll for spring classes in early October.
-If you are a GA, you must be enrolled in the appropriate number of hours for your tuition waiver to be applied.
+If you are a GA, you must be enrolled in the appropriate number of hours (9-13 hours in Fall and Spring; 3 hours in Summer) for your tuition waiver to be applied.

-Special Topics or Problems courses are typically listed with a 600-level and 700-level section (e.g., COA 690/790).
-If you select a course that has this distinction, M.S.

-students should enroll in the 600-level course and Ph.D. students should enroll in the 700-level course.
+Special Topics, Special Problems, and Research courses are typically listed with a 600-level and 700-level section (e.g., COA 690/790).
+When enrolling in one of these courses, M.S. students should enroll in the 600-level course and Ph.D. students should enroll in the 700-level course.

-First-time registration assistance is available through COA departmental staff.
-New students should familiarize themselves with USM's SOAR soon after acceptance.
+First-time registration assistance is available from the COA Academic Coordinator New students should familiarize themselves with USM's SOAR soon after acceptance.
 You should change your contact information to your (new) local address and phone number.
 This ensures all university correspondence will arrive as soon as possible.
 All university correspondence will be through the university email account issued by USM.

-For continuing students, early registration must be accomplished by the use of SOAR.
+For continuing students, early registration must be accomplished using SOAR.
 For instructions on how to register for classes using SOAR, refer to SOAR tutorials.
-Refer to the current academic calendar for important student-related deadlines and dates.
+Refer to the current academic calendar for important student related deadlines and dates.

-The COA class schedule is available on the COA website, but can also be accessed through SOAR.
+The COA class schedule is available on the COA webpage and can also be accessed through SOAR.
 A list of required books is provided in SOAR at the time of registration.
 Textbooks may be purchased from the University's Barnes and Noble online bookstore.

-You are permitted, with the approval of your Major Professor, to take courses offered at the USM main campus in Hattiesburg or the Division of Marine Science teaching site at Stennis.
+You are permitted, with the approval of your Major Professor, to take courses offered at the USM main campus in Hattiesburg or the Division of Marine Science teaching site at Stennis Space Center.
 Stennis is a federal facility and all students will be required to show identification prior to entry; foreign nationals will be required to have an escort while on Stennis grounds and may require additional security clearance that needs to be obtained prior to the beginning of semester.
-IVN (video-conferencing) may be available for classes not offered at the GCRL location.
-If you are interested in this option, contact COA departmental staff for more information.
+IVN (videoconferencing) may be available for classes not offered at the GCRL location.
+If you are interested in this option, contact the Academic Coordinator for more information.

-Completion of Required University Courses
+Completion of Required University Training Courses

-The below courses are required to be completed by all graduate students in the beginning of the first semester of enrollment.
+The below training courses are required to be completed by all graduate students in the beginning of the first semester of enrollment.
 Some of these courses are through USM's Research and Scholarly Integrity Assurance Program (IAP).
 In addition to the required University courses offered through CITI and the Plagiarism Tutorial (USM Libraries), there may be additional compliance training that is required by the University.
 Notifications for additional training requirements will be provided through the USM email mailouts.